jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/conferences.md

 ##### :x record conferences

-I record conferences to see what issues come up for multiple students.
-I use the conference discussions to improve the class notes and website.
+I check the recordings to see if discuss the same issue with multiple students.
+If I do, I know to improve the class notes and website information about those issues.

 ##### :x  share the recording